 4. Take up a new hobby

-Many people have discovered or rediscovered hobbies during the pandemic.
+Many people discovered or rediscovered hobbies during the pandemic.
 My husband hadn’t built models in decades but with little else to do, he has found this to be a good way to spend free time.
 Is there a hobby you’ve thought would be fun or interesting?
 Give it a try!

 5. Experiment with a new exercise routine